microsoft/WindowsAppSDK/specs/OAuth/OAuth2Manager.md

 This is the spec for proposal: [Issue #441](https://github.com/microsoft/WindowsAppSDK/issues/441)

 This spec details the API of a new `OAuth2Manager` in WinAppSDK, enabling desktop applications such as WinUI3 to seamlessly perform OAuth functionality across diverse Windows platforms.
+OAuth2Manager API intentionally does not provide API for the implicit request & resource owner password credential because of the security concerns that follow it.
+It is recommended to use the authorization code grant type using Proof Key for Code Exchange (PKCE).